 It is different in every state.

 The VA has one or more regional offices in each state, and backlogs vary by state.
 It generally takes six to eight months to get a decision.
 The VA’s Fully Developed Claims (FDC) program now allows veterans, a Veterans Service Organization or Claims Agent to gather necessary paperwork to help expedite a decision.
 The waiting time can be cut in half.

 DIC is a benefit paid to a surviving spouse, dependent children, or both, of a veteran who died from a service-connected disability.
 For a survivor to be eligible for DIC, the veteran’s death must have stemmed from one of the following:

-If a veteran qualifies for VA health services solely based on income, he is usually required to make copays for VA prescriptions and health care services.
+Veterans who qualify for VA health care based on income have copays for VA prescriptions and health care services.

 No. You don’t need to pay taxes on disability benefits you receive from the VA.
 When you file your taxes, do not include the VA benefits you receive in your gross income.